Create and Manage Compute Pools

 -

-In the Variables screen, configure variables for selected profile bundles.
+On the Variables page, configure variables for the selected Profile Bundle.

 The variables table displays all configurable variables with Name, Value, Description, and Source columns.